darshit2433/universe/README.md

 Api :-  http://localhost:8081/universe/webresources/universe/findUnbalanced

-I will set the power of all person to 0 this is to give the sum of the power of all universe with that family member to 0 equal to the other universe with 0 members
+I will set the power of all person to 0 this will give 2nd chance to all the members of the family to become balanced family